spirit stories

 This small offering of shared attention is a nod of gratitude for the care that has been given to this space.

-Walk I – Peter Pan Circle
+Track I – Peter Pan Circle

-Enter the park at East 87th St. and East End Avenue, proceed straight and walk under the bridge to find a seat around the circle
+Enter the park at East 87th St. and East End Avenue, proceed straight and walk under the bridge to find a seat around the circle.

-Walk II – Cherry Allée
+Track II – Cherry Allée

-Walk III – Esplanade
+Track III – Esplanade